by CSyphrett, Martin Maenza and Doc Quantum

 “It was probably uncovered during the background check,” Belmont replied, his voice devoid of any sympathy.

 Timothy Hunter found himself lost in thought as he meandered along the cobblestone paths of the quad.
-The events over the past couple of months had left the twelve-year-old student in a state of confusion, unsure of himself.
+Events over the past couple of months had left the twelve-year-old student in a state of confusion, unsure of himself.

 Ever since Mister E, Zatanna the Magician, and John Constantine had singled him out last year, claiming he possessed dormant magical abilities, Tim had been grappling with this newfound knowledge. (*)